Bangalore & Hyderabad(+91) 73040 90352

 2. Cross Fittings

-Cross Fittings
+Cross Type

 Cross fittings have four openings, each with either three outlets and one inlet or three inlets and one outlet, depending on the need.
 Some irrigation and sprinkler applications make use of these four-way Pipe fittings, even though they are less common.